-Regardless of your role, every marketer needs creative assets for their campaigns – from social media banners, to brand logos, product videos, data sheets, GIFs and more.
+Regardless of your role, every marketer needs creative assets for their campaigns — from social media banners and brand product videos to datasheets, GIFs, custom logo designs, and more.

 And how do you begin creating these critical assets?
 Figuring out the right process to maximize creativity and efficiency is a question that’s at the heart of every marketing team.
 In this blog, we’ll cover effective creative basics and show you how to use a creative brief template to have a smooth smart every time.

 The answer?
 For most of us, it’s a creative brief.
 A creative brief has and continues to be the most commonly used format to take creative assets from concept to completion.

 A creative brief is a means of communication between marketers and creatives, where marketers supply the creative team with a document consisting of elements such as: a high-level overview of the creative asset, an outline of the campaign, its primary message, and the target audience.

 We recently surveyed over 80 creative teams, and found that 93% use a creative brief as a guide for the creation of new creative assets.
 Creatives and marketers have different specialties, and need a blueprint that not only guides the creative team but helps shape the overall strategy and goals for marketers.